Epsilon-Lee/paper-jam/topics/llms/paper-buf.md

   - _"We argue that the seeming superriority of one model family over another may be explained by a different degree of training on the test task."_
 - [AutoEval Done Right: Using Synthetic Data for Model Evaluation](https://arxiv.org/pdf/2403.07008), May 28 2024.
 - [Accuracy is not all you need](https://arxiv.org/pdf/2407.09141), Jul.
 12 2024.
+  - The paper dubs synthetic data from LLMs as generative teaching.

 ### Agent